Red Storm hosts Bill Ward Track & Field Meet on Dec. 6 to open the track & field season.

 In the past few seasons

-In 2011-12, the Red Storm claimed the runner-up spot at both the Indoor and Outdoor Metropolitan Championships while placing 10th at the BIG EAST Indoor Championships for the second consecutive year and eighth at the ECAC Indoor Championships.
+In 2011-12, the Red Storm claimed the runner-up spot at both the Indoor and Outdoor Metropolitan Championships while placing 10th at the BIG EAST Indoor Championship for the second consecutive year and eighth at the ECAC Indoor Championships.
 Hurt's athletes captured 13 Metropolitan Championships, 20 BIG EAST qualifications, nine All-BIG EAST honors, and 10 All-East Performances.
-Junior Rikka Lovely won the 60 and 200 at the Indoor Metropolitan Championships while St. John's took the top four spots in the shot put at the Outdoor Metropolitan Championships, led by senior Chanel King's eighth career individual Metropolitan championship title.
+Junior Rikka Lovely won the 60-meter and 200-meter dashes at the Indoor Metropolitan Championships while St. John's took the top four spots in the shot put at the Outdoor Metropolitan Championships, led by senior Chanel King's eighth career individual Metropolitan championship title.
 Competing at her final NCAA Outdoor Championships, senior Priscilla Frederick placed 11th in the high jump before tying for seventh at the USA Championships.

 During Hurt's 25-year tenure of coaching the middle and long distance runners